GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 [web.dev/measure](/measure/) allows you to measure the performance of your page over time, providing a prioritized list of guides and codelabs on how to improve.
 It's measurement is powered by PageSpeed Insights.
 The measure tool now also supports the Core Web Vitals metrics, as shown below:

 <figure class="w-figure">
-  {% Img src="image/admin/ryoV1T1PhxUmo9zdCsDe.png", alt="Measure Core Web Vitals metrics over time and get prioritized guidance with the web.dev measure tool", width="800", height="459" %}
+  {% Img src="image/admin/ryoV1T1PhxUmo9zdCsDe.png", alt="Measure Core Web Vitals metrics over time and get prioritized guidance with the web.dev measure tool", width="800", height="459", class="w-screenshot" %}
 </figure>

 ### Web Vitals extension